XProof-Education/IH-Frontend/README.md

 - User can sign up and create a new account
 - User can login
 - User can log out
+- User can edit his/her profile
+- User can take a photo

 ### Backlog